 Prior nasal surgery, which was not successful or did not meet an individual’s needs, can usually be corrected by using advanced surgical techniques and artistry.
 This is known as a Secondary Rhinoplasty; also known as Revisionary Rhinoplasty.
-This procedure addresses the unsatisfactory outer appearance as well as any associated internal nasal obstruction with our skilled secondary nose job surgery in Bountiful.
+This procedure addresses the unsatisfactory outer appearance as well as any associated internal nasal obstruction with our skilled secondary nose job surgery.

 Frequently issues found in a less-than-acceptable nose job include: